How Stress Affects your Period

 If you are experiencing these irregularities and have a no-show period (medically known as “amenorrhea”) for more than two months in a row it’s time to go to the gynecologist.
 Don’t brush off these symptoms and make time to discuss the best way to get your body and hormones back on track with your doctor.

+If you're experiencing stress and your period is late, don't panic.
 When stress levels rise, below are a few easy ways to reduce stress and get back in touch with yourself and your body:

 Prioritize sleep and rest - Turn off your phone and other electronics 1 hour before bed and create a calming nighttime ritual.
 This could be anything from journaling to meditating, to diffusing essential oils.
 Our all-natural lavender refreshing panty spray can be used all over your body, but is especially great to spritz on the bottoms of your feet before bed.
 The lavender oil in the spray will keep you calm, help you relax and get you ready for bed.